ECV1850 Plaque:

 National Grange of the Order of the Patrons of Husbandry.

-California Pioneers of Santa Clara County
+Dedicated 2022 California Pioneers of Santa Clara County

-Mountain Charlie Chapter #1850
+Mountain Charlie CHapter #1850

-E Clampus Vitus.
+E Clampus Vitus

 Victorian Bar

-This plaque is located at the
+This plaque is located in

 Coyote Grange Hall